-In the Inventory section, you can find the option to activate stock management and setting up low stock alerts.
+In the Inventory section, you can find the option to activate stock management and set up low stock alerts.

-Finally, in the section Downloadable products, you can manage the options for downloads.
+Finally, in the section Downloadable products, you can manage download options.

 WooCommerce → Settings → Tax

-Here you can decide if you want to manage taxes yourself or let WooCommerce Services managed it automatically.
+Here you can decide if you want to manage taxes or let WooCommerce Services manage it automatically.